James Murray (architect): Career

 His father James Murray (d.1615) was a gunner and wright in Edinburgh castle and made master wright in 1584.
+The elder James Murray was involved in transporting deer shipped from England to Falkland Palace.
+He also built seating and stages at Holyrood Palace for ceremonies when courtiers were ennobled, and a "barrier" intended for a duel between Francis Mowbray and Daniel Archdeacon.

-Murray senior was appointed Overseer of the King's Works in Scotland on 4 May 1601 and on the same day, James Murray younger was made principal master wright and gunner, as his father had been.
-The younger James was appointed Overseer in 1605, when his father resigned the post, and two years later was appointed principal Master of Works in Scotland, succeeding David Cunningham of Robertland.
+James Murray senior was appointed Overseer of the King's Works in Scotland on 4 May 1601 and on the same day, James Murray younger was made principal master wright and gunner, as his father had been.
+The younger James Murray was appointed Overseer in 1605, when his father resigned the post, and two years later was appointed principal Master of Works in Scotland, succeeding David Cunningham of Robertland.

+In March 1603, James Murray younger constructed new seating in the Chapel Royal at Holyrood Palace.
 In April 1603, Murray provided James VI with "certain billiards and billiard balls."
 Murray and his wife Martha Murray were given a plot of land close to the back gate of Holyrood Palace in 1605, which they sold to the royal servants John Buchanan and Margaret Hartsyde in April 1606.

 On 28 September 1608, Murray chased Finlay Taylor, a baillie of the Canongate, with a drawn sword in the Abbey Close near Holyroodhouse.
 According to William Bowyer, Murray was "surveyor and builder" for the Earl of Dunbar's mansion on the site of Berwick Castle.

 In 1612, Murray was granted land near Juniper Green, outside Edinburgh.
 Between 1622 and 1623, he designed and built Baberton House as his home here.
 The innovative symmetrical u-plan house still stands, although it was extended in the 18th century.
 Murray's initials, together with those of his wife, Katherine Weir, appear on the house.